Bachelor of Arts in Gender, Sexuality and Women's Studies

 Senior project seminar

-Students must contact the director, Simone Chess, with the name of a faculty mentor and a topic before being allowed to register.
+Students must contact the director, Simone Chess, with the name of a faculty mentor and a topic before being allowed to register for GSW 5990: Senior Project Seminar (four credits).

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.